This post was first written by Mark from Cosina.dk but was recently refreshed to include more metrics.

 Generating more transactions is not a winning tactic if your average order value is declining without you knowing.
 That is why you need to monitor the AOV as a metric in your reporting dashboard.
 If you use DashThis for dashboard reporting you can import AOV via Google Analytics ecommerce tracking.

-From a personal perspective, I have experienced a massive drop in AOV the last couple of years in my own ecommerce business.
-That is the result of a change in our product portfolio as we have expanded our selection of lower priced products.
+From a personal perspective, I have experienced a massive drop in AOV over the last couple of years in my own ecommerce business.
+That is the result of a change in our product portfolio as we have expanded our selection of lower-priced products.
 Luckily this has improved our number of transactions, therefore generating more revenue.

 This is where the shopping cart abandonment rate comes in.
 This metric tells you whether you are able to close the sale in the last steps of the buying process.